© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Ashen House moat and fishpond, 500m north of St Augustine's Church. is a scheduled monument protected by Historic England under reference 1013762.
 View the official record →

-Ashen House moat and fishpond is a medieval water management feature located approximately 500 metres north of St Augustine's Church in Ashen, Essex.
+Ashen House moat and fishpond is a medieval water feature located approximately 500 metres north of St Augustine's Church in Ashen, Essex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013762.

 Ashen House moat and fishpond, 500m north of St Augustine's Church. is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013762.